/

 The good news: chargebacks rarely happen at random.
 Most stem from preventable gaps in your workflows.

-Mistake #1: Relying on Shopify’s Default Settings
+Mistake #1: Relying on Default Shopify Settings

-However, these settings are not foolproof.
+But these settings are not foolproof.

 Mistake #2: Ignoring Pre-Chargeback Alerts

 • Address every chargeback alert the same day it arrives.
-Assign a dedicated person or team to monitor them consistently.

 Mistake #3: No Documented Dispute Playbook